EvoBrain: Dynamic Multi-Channel EEG Graph Modeling for Time-Evolving Brain Networks: Experiments and Results

 \subsection{Results}

-\textbf{Main results.} Table \ref{tab:method_comparison} presents a performance comparison of seizure detection and prediction for the TUSZ dataset using various models over 12-second and 60-second windows. \method consistently outperforms dynamic GNN baselines and achieves competitive performance to the large-scale Transformer model, LaBraM, while using \textbf{30 times fewer parameters}.
+\textbf{Main Results.} Table \ref{tab:method_comparison} presents a performance comparison of seizure detection and prediction for the TUSZ dataset using various models over 12-second and 60-second windows. \method consistently outperforms dynamic GNN baselines and achieves competitive performance to the large-scale foundation model, LaBraM, while using \textbf{30 times fewer parameters}.
 For the seizure detection in a 12-second window data, \method shows a 14\% increase in AUROC and 12\% increase in F1 score compared with LaBraM.
 For the 60-second window data, \method shows a 23\% increase in AUROC and 30\% ($0.670 \rightarrow 0.865$) increase in F1 score ($0.340 \rightarrow 0.483$) compared with EvolveGCN.
-All \TTG models (Evobrain, GRAPHS4MER, and GRU-GCN) demonstrate relatively high performance, supporting our theoretical analysis and conclusion of Theorem \ref{tgtotal} in Section \ref{sec:preliminary}.
-Ablation study can be found in Appendix \ref{sec:ablation}.
+All \TTG models demonstrate relatively high performance, supporting our theoretical analysis and conclusion of Theorem \ref{tgtotal} in Section \ref{sec:preliminary}.

 Figure \ref{fig:roc} shows the ROC curves results comparing \method with other dynamic GNN models on seizure detection task.
 In subfigure (a), for the TUSZ dataset, \method achieves an AUC of 0.88, outperforming DCRNN (0.81) and EvolveGCN (0.76).
 Our ROC curve is positioned higher, indicating a stronger ability to differentiate between seizure and non-seizure events.
 In subfigures (b) for the CHB-MIT dataset, \method achieves an AUC of 0.94, significantly higher than the 0.81 and 0.59 of \TAG and \GTT approaches, respectively.
-The results show the effectiveness and of \TTG for identifying seizures.
+The results show the effectiveness of \TTG for identifying seizures.